 - Comfort food and drinks

 - Prescription and non-prescription drugs (Advil, antacids, etc.)

 - First-aid supplies

 - Battery operated radio, flashlights and extra batteries

 - Plastic bucket with a tight lid

 - Plastic sheeting, tarp

 - Books, cards, and board games

 Each year since 1953, the National Hurricane Center releases the names of the storms for each hurricane season.
 The list of names rotate every six years and is updated and maintained by the World Meteorological Association.
-The following are the names for 2020 (the ones crossed out have already been used this year):
+The following are the names for 2023:

 For information regarding how to prepare for an impending storm, contact BF&M.